littleblackfish/i529/computing/README.md

 ### Job management

-When you are using large clusters like we have in IU, you usually cannot run your programs directly.
+When you are using large clusters you usually cannot run your programs directly.
-You will have to prepare your work as jobs and submit them through the queue management system.
+You will have to prepare your work as job scripts and run them through the queue management system.
-We use [TORUE](https://kb.iu.edu/d/avmy) resource manager in IU clusters to manage shared computing resources.
+We use [TORQUE](https://kb.iu.edu/d/avmy) resource manager in IU clusters to manage shared computing resources.

 The minimal operation of TORQUE involves you to understand :